Moving to Venice from the UK

 - Hip and Trendy: Campo Santa Margherita in Dorsoduro is where you’ll find the young and beautiful of Venice.
 Located near the Ca’ Foscari University it has bars that stay open until late.
 Dorsoduro is also the favourite sestiere of British and American buyers (Elton John owns a house here).

 - Up-and-Coming: The smaller town of Mestre on the mainland is actually where most Venetians live nowadays.
 Although it lacks the beauty of the Venice islands it has modern housing and great shopping.

 Schools and Education

-Venice has over 400 state schools ranging from pre-school to high school level.
-Should you want your child to attend private school, you could consider the International School of Venice in Mestre, which offers education in English (ages 3-14) and an international curriculum.
+Venice has over 400 state schools ranging from pre-school to high school level and two universities, Ca’ Foscari University and Venice International University.
+Should you not want your child to attend an Italian state school, you could consider the International School of Venice in Mestre, which offers education in English (ages 3-14) and combines the Italian and UK curriculums.
 Fees range from £6,000 to £15,000 per year.